KJeff01/Warzone2100EB/README.md

 ### Installation

-Place EB-Mod.wz in the global mod folder and start Warzone2100 with the command line parameter --mod=EB-Mod.wz
+Place EB-Mod.wz in the global mod folder and start Warzone 2100 with the command line parameter --mod=EB-Mod.wz where "EB-Mod" is the name of your .wz file.

+The global mods folder can be found by going into Options from the main menu, and then clicking the link "open configuration directory" in the bottom left corner of that menu.
+Then open the "mods" folder.

 See Warzone 2100 command line parameters for additional help http://developer.wz2100.net/wiki/CommandLineOptions

-The global mods folder for Windows can be located at:
-C:\Users\UserName\AppData\Roaming\Warzone 2100 Project\Warzone 2100 master\mods\global
+Placing it in the mods/autoload folder will instead automatically load the mod whenever Warzone 2100 starts, if you don't want to mess with the command line stuff.